Past life regression: Studies

 Studies suggest that past lives are likely false memories, implanted through the susceptibility of the hypnotic method.
 A 1976 study, found that 40% of hypnotizable subjects described new identities and used different names when given a suggestion to regress past their birth.
 In the 1990s, a series of experiments undertaken by Nicholas Spanos examined the nature of past life memories.
 Descriptions of alleged past lives were found to be extremely elaborate, with vivid, detailed descriptions.
 This, however, is not indicative of the validity of this therapeutic method.
 Subjects who reported memories of past lives exhibited high hypnotizability, and patients demonstrated that the expectations conveyed by the experimenter were most important in determining the characteristics of the reported memories.

-The degree to which the memories were considered credible by the experimental subjects was correlated most significantly to the subjects' beliefs about reincarnation and their expectation to remember a past life rather than hypnotizability.
+The degree to which the memories were considered credible by the experimental subjects was correlated most significantly with the subjects' beliefs about reincarnation and their expectation to remember a past life rather than hypnotizability.
 Spanos' research leads him to the conclusion that past lives are not memories, but actually social constructions based on patients acting "as if" they were someone else, but with significant flaws that would not be expected of actual memories.
-To create these memories, Spanos' subjects drew upon the expectations established by authority figures and information outside of the experiment such as television, novels, life experiences and their own desires.
+To create these memories, Spanos' subjects drew upon the expectations established by authority figures and information outside of the experiment, such as television, novels, life experiences, and their own desires.
 In sum, it is therefore suggested that past lives are likely false memories, implanted through the susceptibility of the hypnotic method.